ThesisFormatter

 Typical thesis numbering rule

-• Cover page: no visible page number.
+• Cover page: counted or uncounted depending on the guide, but usually no visible page number.

-• Introduction: starts as Arabic page 1.
+• Introduction: starts as Arabic page 1 unless the guide requires continuous numbering.

 • Conclusion, bibliography, and annexes: usually continue Arabic numbering unless the guide says otherwise.